quicwg/multipath/draft-ietf-quic-multipath.md

 If the endpoint receives 1-RTT packets with zero-length Connection ID, it SHOULD use Packet Number Space Identifier 0 in ACK_MP frames.
-If an endpoint receives an ACK_MP frame with a packet number space ID which was never issued by endpoints, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an endpoint receives an ACK_MP frame with a packet number space ID which was never issued by endpoints (i.e., with a sequence number larger than the largest one advertised), it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
-If an endpoint receives an ACK_MP frame with a packet number space ID which is retired by RETIRE_CONNECTION_ID frame or closed paths, it MUST ignore the ACK_MP frame without causing a connection error.
+If an endpoint receives an ACK_MP frame with a packet number space ID which is no more active (e.g., retired by a RETIRE_CONNECTION_ID frame or belonging to closed paths), it MUST ignore the ACK_MP frame without causing a connection error.

 When using a single packet number space, endhosts MUST NOT send ACK_MP frames.